-Among dietary factors, alcohol consumption bears the most consistent association with breast cancer risk, with a modest increase in risk observed.46-48 Studies indicate that every 10% increase in ultra-processed food consumption is associated with an 11% increase in breast cancer risk.
+Among dietary factors, alcohol consumption bears the most consistent association with breast cancer risk, with a modest increase in risk observed.
+Studies indicate that every 10% increase in ultra-processed food consumption is associated with an 11% increase in breast cancer risk.
 A diet rich in n-3 polyunsaturated fatty acids, Vitamin D, fiber, folate, and phytoestrogen may help reduce breast cancer risk, while n-6 polyunsaturated fatty acids should be consumed in moderation.
-In addition, research suggests that curcuminoids (derived from turmeric), green tea polyphenols, and sulforaphane may possess anticancer risk.
+In addition, research suggests that curcuminoids (derived from turmeric), green tea polyphenols, and sulforaphane may possess anticancer properties similar to those observed in breast cancer studies.
+As a supplementation of the su